-Creative leadership development is all about replacing a someone’s disempowering mindsets and action routines with empowering, creativity-inducing ones.
-While as a creative leadership coach, I can observe the actions of disciples, I cannot directly intercept their thoughts.
+Creative leadership development is all about replacing someone’s disempowering mindsets and action routines with empowering, creativity-inducing ones.
+As a creative leadership coach, I can observe the actions of disciples, but I cannot directly intercept their thoughts.
 Fortunately, however, I can get valuable hints about the thoughts of potential creative leaders by paying close attention to, and intently listening for, the words they regularly use.
 Why are certain keywords so revealing?

 “Watch your thoughts, they become your words.
 Watch your words, they become your actions.
 Watch your actions, they become your habits.
 Watch your habits, they become your character.
 Watch your character, it becomes your destiny,” noted Lao Tzu.
 Words are verbalized thoughts that have positive or negative energy that sooner or later translate into life-enhancing or -diminishing actions.
 Today, let’s understand with the help of a little imaginary scenario what certain words can tell us about the creativity and consciousness levels of a leader and ourselves.

 Scenario: The introductory speech of two potential business leaders

 Suppose you work at the head office of a large corporation undergoing a leadership transition phase.
 Your supervisory board has asked the two shortlisted candidates to introduce themselves as potential new CEO to all head office staff at a town hall meeting.
 So, listen to each candidate’s introduction, and ask yourself: Who would you like to work for?
 Who do you think is more of a creative leader?
 Who’s operating on higher levels of consciousness?

 I feel privileged of the chance to serve you as your new leader.
 I believe that we are eternal, egalitarian spiritual beings on a human journey.
 All of us are created equal, and all of us are significant to our future success.